Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 **3. View areas that are at high risk for substantial tree canopy loss**
 * Each grid cell is assigned a "probability score", which is the probability that the given grid cell will experience substantial tree canopy loss in the future.
 Substantial tree canopy loss is defined as a grid cell losing 25% of their tree canopy loss over a ten year period.
 Click on the grid cell to view the probability score of a location!
 The results are based on a model predicting where tree loss will most likely occur based on attributes associated with regions with significant tree loss.
 Users can view the substantial tree canopy loss risk in differing construction scenarios.
 You will notice through our interactive bar graph that as construction permits increase, the risk of tree canopy also generally increases.
 ![Canopy View web application](risk.png)

+# Going Forward

+We recommend that tree planting initiatives target South and Northeast Philadelphia since our model predicted a high risk of substantial tree loss in these areas.
+Many of the areas where we predicted high risk also currently have high construction rates.
+Construction rates are highly correlated to tree canopy loss in a given region.
+As construction rates increase, the risk of tree canopy loss increases as well.

+In the future, tree-planting organizations may consider targeting their tree-planting efforts in regions experiencing high construction rates.
+As discussed, when construction or demolition occurs on the property, trees are often removed to meet the construction goals.
+Unfortunately, trees in Philadelphia do not plant themselves.
+The majority of the time, tree gain only occurs if someone actively plants a tree.
+Consequently, for tree canopy 'net gain' to occur in a given community, tree planting initiates must keep pace with the rate of construction.
+Understanding where construction is happening will be very beneficial to future tree planting initiatives.

+Although construction is a significant factor, construction is not the only variable significantly affecting tree loss.
+Many low-income communities still endure the effects of unjust policies from past generations.
+Areas with fewer trees are often associated with previously red-lined neighborhoods.
+Additionally, we found that grid cells with fewer trees are more likely to experience high percentages of gain or loss.
+Although seemingly contradictory, the phenomenon results from having fewer trees to begin with, meaning that every change that occurs in the tree canopy makes a more significant difference in the overall tree canopy structure.
+Other factors affecting tree canopy loss include land-use type, distance to water bodies, and 311 calls.

+We hope that the model serves as a tool to encourage tree planting initiates in regions where the increased tree canopy is most needed.
+Our model accuracy is around 70%, and metrics indicate that the model generalizes well.
+Previously, Philadelphia has stated the goal to reach 30% tree canopy coverage in each neighborhood.
+Despite this goal, most neighborhoods experienced a net loss in tree canopy from 2008-2018.
+This indicates that tree planting organizations are currently not keeping up with the current tree loss rate.
+By prioritizing tree canopy in certain regions with high tree loss risk, we believe that our model can help neighborhoods achieve 30% tree canopy coverage.